 SECTION 2.
-Zoning Text Amendment No. 22-007, amending the Holly-Seacliff Specific Plan as set forth in Exhibit "A" attached hereto and incorporated by this reference as though fully set forth herein, is hereby adopted and approved.
+Zoning Text Amendment No. 22-007, amending the Holly-Seacliff Specific Plan as set forth in the Legislative Draft attached hereto as Exhibit "A" and incorporated by this reference as though fully set forth herein, is hereby adopted and approved.